Ruslan Panteleymonov

-Personal life
+Early life

-Born in Kharkiv, Ukraine, Panteleymonov spent a childhood in Ukrainian gymnastics.
-With his coach Alex Shyryayev he was part of the Ukrainian squad.
-He moved to England in 2001 to join his coach who was by then coaching at Hinckley Gymnastics Club in England.
-Ruslan also worked part time as a coach and gained UK citizenship some years later which allowed him to transfer allegiance and compete for Great Britain.
+Born in Kharkiv, Ukraine, Panteleymonov spent his childhood in Ukrainian gymnastics.
+With his coach Alex Shyryayev, he was part of the Ukrainian squad.
+He moved to England in 2001 to join his coach, who was by then coaching at Hinckley Gymnastics Club in England.
+Ruslan also worked part-time as a coach and gained UK citizenship some years later, which allowed him to transfer allegiance and compete for Great Britain.

+Gymnastics career

 He excelled in the Great Britain team that won the nation's first ever team gold at the 2012 European Championships in Montpellier.
 Panteleymonov’s 16.1 vault score, in particular, moved Britain into first place ahead of Russia, in what turned out to be a crucial turning point in the competition.
 Ruslan was travelling reserve for the London Olympic Games.

-After retirement, Panteleymonov joined British Swimming as a gymnastics coach for the diving team.
+After retirement, Panteleymonov joined British Swimming as a coach for the diving team.
 He worked with British divers in the build-up to their record-breaking performances at the 2016 Olympic Games in Rio de Janeiro and the 2020 Olympic Games in Tokyo, as well as World Championship and European Championship campaigns.